-r Then the customer is enrolled in nentally disability One of the following DDD health plan choices United Healthcare Complete Plan; Mercy Care Plan; or DDD American Indian Health Plan (DDD AIHP) NOTE When enrolling with DDD AIHP, the customer can also choose to have behavioral health services provided by the Tribal Regional Behavioral Health Authority (TRBHA). es on a reservation The tribe that serves that reservation.
-The customer does not have to be a member of the contracting tribe.
-Example: A Hopi customer living on the Navajo reservation is enrolled with the Navajo Nation.
+If the customer Then the customer is enrolled in Has a developmentally disability One of the following DDD health plan choices United Healthcare Complete Plan; Mercy Care Plan; or DDD American Indian Health Plan (DDD AIHP) NOTE When enrolling with DDD AIHP, the customer can also choose to have behavioral health services provided by the Tribal Regional Behavioral Health Authority (TRBHA).
+Currently resides on a reservation or resided on a reservation prior to placement in an off-reservation nursing facility (on-reservation The tribe that serves that reservation.
+The customer does not have to be a member of the contracting tribe. status) Example: A Hopi customer living on the Navajo reservation is enrolled with the Navajo Nation.
 NOTE If the reservation is not served by one of the seven tribes identified as an American Indian program contractor, the person is enrolled in Native American Community Health (NACH).
-EXCEPTION: reservation prior to n off-reservation (on-reservation A Hopi customer living on the Navajo rese enrolled with the Navajo Nation.
-NOTE If the reservation is not serve of the seven tribes identified a American Indian program cor the person is enrolled in Nativ American Community Health
+EXCEPTION: